FACTBOX-When and which COVID-19 vaccines are likely to be available in Asia | Health

 It expects delivery of 3.8 million doses of AstraZeneca's vaccine in January and February next year.
 CHINA

 China has not announced supply deals with Western drugmakers, which instead have partnered with private companies.
-AstraZeneca's vaccine may be approved in China by mid-2021 and its Chinese partner Shenzhen Kangtai Biological Products plans to have annual production capacity of at least 100 million doses of the vaccine by end-2020.
+AstraZeneca's vaccine may be approved in China by mid-2021 and its Chinese partner Shenzhen Kangtai Biological Products plans annual production capacity of at least 100 million doses by end-2020.

-For the Pfizer/BioNTech vaccine, a unit of Shanghai Fosun Pharmaceutical Group plans a Phase 2 trial.
-Tibet Rhodiola Pharmaceutical Holding is bringing in Russian vaccine candidate Sputnik V and plans early and mid-stage trials of the shot in China.
+For the Pfizer/BioNTech vaccine, a unit of Shanghai Fosun Pharmaceutical Group plans a Phase II trial.
+Tibet Rhodiola Pharmaceutical Holding is bringing in Russian vaccine candidate Sputnik V and plans early and mid-stage trials in China.

-China has also approved three vaccine candidates developed by Sinovac and state-owned Sinopharm for emergency use programme, and Sinopharm is hopeful of its two candidates receiving conditional approval for general public use within this year.
+China has also approved three vaccine candidates developed by Sinovac and state-owned Sinopharm for emergency use, and Sinopharm hopes its two candidates wil get conditional approval for general use this year.
 JAPAN

-Japan has deals to purchase 120 million doses from Pfizer/BioNTech in the first half of next year, 120 million from AstraZeneca, of which first 30 million will be shipped by March 2021, and 250 million from Novavax.
+Japan has deals to buy 120 million doses from Pfizer/BioNTech in the first half of next year and 120 million from AstraZeneca, the first 30 million of which will be shipped by March 2021, and 250 million from Novavax.
 It is also in talks with Johnson & Johnson and has a deal with Shionogi & Co.

-Experts said vaccine makers would need to conduct at least Phase 1-2 trials in Japan before seeking approval.
+Experts said vaccine makers would need to conduct at least Phase I and II trials in Japan before seeking approval.
 SOUTH KOREA

-It aims to secure vaccines for 10 million people from COVAX and 20 million people from separate deals with drugmakers by the end of this year.
-It has the "Optional Purchase" arrangement with COVAX that allows it to select vaccines from specific vaccine makers.
+It aims to secure vaccines for 10 million people from COVAX and for 20 million more from separate deals with drugmakers by year-end.
+It has an "optional purchase" arrangement with COVAX to select vaccines from specific makers.
+The timing of procurement and the amount depend on the output schedule of those vaccines, say health officials.

-The timing of the procurement and the amount depend on the production schedule of those vaccines, according to health officials.
-Inoculation is likely to start in the second quarter of next year to allow more time to observe potential side effects.
+Inoculation is likely to start in the second quarter of next year to allow time to observe possible side effects.
+INDIA

-THE PHILIPPINES It is in talks with AstraZeneca for the supply of at least 20 million doses, which may arrive in the country in the second quarter of next year.
-It hopes to lock in 60 million doses in total and also is in talks with Pfizer and Sinovac.
+It agreed to buy 12.8 million doses of Pfizer vaccine, becoming the first country in Southeast Asia to announce a deal with the U.S. drugmaker after some expressed reservations over the need for ultra-cold storage.
+Pfizer will deliver the first batch of 1 million doses in the first quarter of next year.

+THE PHILIPPINES It announced a deal on Nov 27 for 2.6 million doses of the AstraZeneca vaccine and is discussing a possible 1 million more, covering about 1% of a population of 108 million.

-Vaccine makers can apply for approval with the country's regulators even if no clinical trial is done in the Philippines.
-INDONESIA
+It is also seeking 20 million to 50 million doses from Sinovac and is in talks with others, including Pfizer.
+Vaccine makers can seek approval from Philippine regulators even if no clinical trial is done there.

+Indonesia is testing Sinovac vaccine and preparing mass vaccination for medical staff and other frontline workers to start as soon as late January.
+VIETNAM

-VIETNAM A government official says vaccines from COVAX would cover only 20% of its population and the country is likely to have a chance to secure separate deals soon as overall demand is very high.
+A government official COVAX vaccines would cover only 20% of the population and the country is likely to have a chance to secure separate deals soon, as demand is very high.
+BANGLADESH

-BANGLADESH Bangladesh signed a deal with India's Serum to buy 30 million doses of the AstraZeneca vaccine.

 - READ MORE ON: